-More than 90 Million Households in the US Own a Dog (The Washington Post, HSUS, AVMA)
+More than 65.1 Million Households in the US Own a Dog (APPA)

 Stats can be conflicting since there are no sure ways to substantiate the actual numbers.
 Several resources tabulate these figures for pet ownership.
-The American Pet Products Association (APPA) finds 90 million dogs in America.
+In 2023-2024, the American Pet Products Association (APPA) survey found that there are 65.1 million dogs in American households.

-The American Veterinary Medical Association (AVMA) says 77 million.
-The shortfall for the AVMA count could be that puppy mills that also produce massive quantities of dogs that might never make it into a family or are registered.
+The American Veterinary Medical Association (AVMA) says there were 83,739,829 – 88,853,254 pet dogs in 2020, which equates to 45% of American households.
+It should also be noted that puppy mills also produce massive quantities of dogs that might never make it into a family or are registered.

-Dog Attack Stats in the US Reveals, Annually Dog Bites Almost 4.5 Million People (Canine Journal)
+Dog Attack Stats in the US Reveals, Annually Dog Bites Almost 4.5 Million People (Center for Disease Control)

 No self-respecting dog owner believes their dog is capable of biting.
 Yet, 4.5 million dogs are likely to bite.
-The vast majority of bites are underreported, but over 800,000 bites need medical treatment.
+The vast majority of bites are underreported, but over 800,000 people bitten by dogs require medical attention.
 Using 2019 population figures, 1 out of 73 are victims of dog bites.

-The Fourth Deadliest Creature on Earth Are Dogs (Statista)
+The Third Deadliest Creature on Earth is Dog (Statista)

 Our beloved canine friends make the top three in the most dangerous animal on the world list.
 Part of that is the sheer number of dogs in the world statistics show there are between 700 million to 1 billion dogs (pet and unowned).